Janos Konrad (footballer)

-Football career
+Career

-Konrad played his youth football for FC Basel and advanced to their senior team in the 1963/64 season, but played mainly in their reserve team.
+Konrad played his youth football for FC Basel and advanced to their senior team in the 1963–64 season, but played mainly in their reserve team.
 He played his Nationalliga A debut on 13 September 1964 in the home game against Luzern that ended in a 2–2 draw.
 Just before half time in that game he scored his first goal for the club.
 Between the years 1963 and 1970 Konrad played a total of 39 games for Basel scoring a total of 10 goals.
 18 of these games were in the Nationalliga A, two in the Inter-Cities Fairs Cup, five in the Cup of the Alps and 14 were friendly games.
 He scored five goals in the domestic league, one in the Fairs Cup, one in the Cup of the Alps and the other three were scored during the test games.

 Following his time Basel Konrad moved to Vevey Sports who played in the Nationalliga B, second highest tier of Swiss football, for three seasons and then he moved to Biel-Bienne for another season.